AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 solution: Experience Platform
 title: Data Access in Jupyterlab Notebooks
 topic: Developer Guide
-description: This guide focuses on how to use Jupyter notebooks, built within Data Science Workspace to access your data.
+description: This guide focuses on how to use Jupyter Notebooks, built within Data Science Workspace to access your data.
 ---

 # Data access in [!DNL Jupyterlab] notebooks